medex256/nexustrader/session_summary.md

 - An agent interaction diagram.
 - Detailed design documents for all 12 agents in the system.

-## 3. Code Implementation (Skeleton)
+## 3. Code Implementation

-We have implemented the full, end-to-end skeleton of the agentic workflow:
+We have implemented the full, end-to-end skeleton of the agentic workflow and integrated the core LLM functionality.

-- All agent functions have been created with placeholder logic.
+- **Agent Workflow:** All agent functions have been created and connected in a `langgraph` graph.
+- **LLM Integration:** The placeholder `call_llm` function has been replaced with a real implementation in `app/llm.py` that successfully connects to the Google Gemini API.
-- All necessary tool functions have been created as placeholders.
+- **Tool Functions:** All necessary tool functions have been created as placeholders.
-- The full agent graph has been built using `langgraph`, connecting all agents in the correct sequence.

 ## 4. Current Status

-- We have successfully run the full agent graph from start to finish.
+- **End-to-End Success:** We have successfully run the full agent graph from start to finish.
-- The test run confirms that the workflow is executing as designed and the state is being passed correctly between all agents.
+- **LLM Confirmation:** The test run confirms that each agent successfully calls the LLM, generates a detailed report, and correctly passes the state through the entire workflow.
+- **Codebase Analysis:** A full codebase analysis was performed, confirming that the agent workflow is complete but the data-gathering tools are still placeholders.

 ## 5. Next Steps

-The project is now ready to move from the "scaffolding" phase to the "implementation" phase.
-The plan for the next steps is:
+The project has successfully moved from the "scaffolding" phase to the "implementation" phase.
+The LLM core is now complete.
+The next steps are:

-### Backend: Real Implementations
+### Backend: Real Tool Implementation
-1. Replace the placeholder `call_llm` function with a real implementation that calls an LLM API.
-2. Replace the placeholder tool functions with real implementations that call external data APIs (e.g., yfinance, Alpha Vantage, translation APIs).
+1.  **Implement Data Tools:** This is the top priority.
+Replace the placeholder tool functions in `nexustrader/backend/app/tools/` with real code that fetches live data from external APIs (e.g., `yfinance` for financial data, and a news API for articles).
-3. Implement the conditional logic in the agent graph to handle the US vs. HK market workflows.
+2.  **Develop Backend API:** Create an API endpoint using FastAPI to allow the frontend to trigger the agent workflow and retrieve the results.

 ### Frontend: Project Setup
 1. Initialize a new React/TypeScript project in the `frontend` directory.
-2. Build the basic UI components for the dashboard.
+2. Build the basic UI components for the dashboard to input a stock ticker and display the final analysis.

-The immediate next step is to begin the backend implementation by replacing the placeholder functions with real code.